carlosp420/nymphalidae_diversification/MS.md

 (Peña and Wahlberg 2008) due to the abundance of grasses over extensive geographic areas (“resource abundance-dependent diversity dynamics” hypothesis).
-Fordyce (2010) found increased diversification rates in some Nymphalidae lineages after a major hostplant shift, which appears to be in agreement with Ehrlich and Raven (1964) “escape-and-radiate” model of diversification.
+Fordyce (2010) found increased diversification rates in some Nymphalidae lineages after a major hostplant shift, which appears to be in agreement with @ehrlich1964 “escape-and-radiate” model of diversification.

 Although it has been suggested that part of the great diversity of Nymphalidae butterflies is a result of hostplant-insect dynamics, it is necessary to use